snogge/repo-el/README.md

 Thanks to

-- Syohei Yoshida for bugfixes.
+- Syohei Yoshida for bugfixes,
-- Jonas Bernoulli for bugfixes.
+- Jonas Bernoulli for bugfixes,
-- Ola Nilsson for bugfixes and for refining the return key behavior,
+- Ola Nilsson for bugfixes and for refining the return key behavior.